Things To Do

 Soccer

-Soccer, or football, is the most popular sport in Dolores Hidalgo, widely played and followed by the local population.
+Soccer is the most popular sport in Dolores Hidalgo, with local teams drawing enthusiastic crowds.

 Baseball